Arterial Blood Supply of the Brain

 Within the system of dural venous sinuses, there is an upper and a lower group.
 Both groups are connected to the veins of the vertebral canal, via the sinus marginal sinus, as well as the basilar plexus.

-The upper group includes superior and inferior sagittal sinuses, occipital occipital sinus, transverse sinus, straight sinus, sigmoid sinus and the confluence of sinuses.
+The upper group includes superior and inferior sagittal sinuses, occipital sinus, transverse sinus, straight sinus, sigmoid sinus and the confluence of sinuses.

 The lower group includes the cavernous sinus, together with anterior and posterior intercavernous sinus, the sphenoparietal sinus, as well as superior and inferior petrosal sinuses.